Shalini262005/LLM_analysis_quiz/README.md

 ## 📘 Overview

-Your server receives a POST request like:
+Server receives a POST request like:

 ```json
 {